rackerlabs/support-how-to/content/cloud-dns/managed-dns-faq.md

 #### What if I am currently using Rackspace Cloud DNS?

-**NOTE:** If you’re a current Cloud DNS user with a workflow that depends on the Rackspace pyrax SDK or Ansible’s Rackspace modules, you need to upgrade to the latest version of pyrax (1.9.7) *before you sign up for* Managed DNS (Early Access).
+**Warning:** If you’re a current Cloud DNS user with a workflow that depends on the Rackspace pyrax SDK or Ansible’s Rackspace modules, you need to upgrade to the latest version of pyrax (1.9.7) *before you sign up for* Managed DNS (Early Access).
 Upgrading will prevent the pyrax dependency from blocking the use of Cloud DNS.

 Rackspace Cloud DNS API users are especially encouraged and able to participate in Managed DNS (Early Access) in order to become familiar with the improvements and associated API contract changes compared to the Cloud DNS API.